majortomboy/front-end-cosy/README.md

     AWS_STORAGE_BUCKET_NAME = <AWS bucket name>
     AWS_S3_REGION_NAME = <AWS region name>
    ```
-   Note: You will need to have an AWS account in order to

 8. Run your backend server with:

    ```
    $ python manage.py runserver
    ```

 9. Run your front end server with:

     ```
     npm start
     ```